ExpressLRS/Docs/docs/software/serial-protocols.md

 ![output mapping serial](../assets/screenshots/receiver-serial.png)
 </figure>

-## Second Serial Interface on ESP32 PWM receivers
+## Second Serial Interface on ESP32 non-PWM and PWM receivers

-Starting with firmware version 3.5 an additional serial interface (Serial2) can be assigned on any featured PWM Output to run any of the available serial protocols.
+Starting with firmware version 3.5 an additional serial interface (Serial2) can be assigned on any featured PWM Output or exposed pins of some non-PWM receivers to run any of the available serial protocols.
 Both serial interfaces can be be used simultaneously.
 This enables setups like running a CRSF wing stabilization unit and HoTT telemetry, Tramp or SmartAudio at the same time.
 Serial2 can also be used to simplify the wiring of e.g. an SBUS connection on receivers which have the first serial interface on separate connectors (e.g. RM receivers with JST connectors).

 ### Assigning Serial2 TX vs Serial2 RX and Serial2 TX